rizkifnst/My-PC-Configuration/README.md

 # My-PC-Configuration
 These are my PC computer configuration.
-I use Slackware for the operating system and Blackbox for the window manager.
+I use Slackware for the operating system, Blackbox for the window manager, and Vim for the text editor.

 <b>1.
 Root0</b> This configuration is for the blackbox style.